 Our corporate actions may be substantially controlled by our principal stockholders and affiliated entities.
-A large proportion of our outstanding common stock is beneficially owned by a small group of principal stockholders and their affiliates, including Stephens Inc., Stephens Group, BlackRock, Inc. and Dimensional Fund Advisors LP.
+A large proportion of our outstanding common stock is beneficially owned by a small group of principal stockholders and their affiliates.
 Large holders, such as these, may be able to affect matters requiring approval by Company stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 The concentration of ownership of our shares of common stock by the relatively small number of investors and hedge funds may:

-- Have significant influence in determining the outcome of any matter submitted to stockholders for approval, including the election of directors, mergers, consolidations, and the sale of all or substantially of our assets or other significant corporate actions; - Delay or deter a change of control of the Company; - · Deprive stockholders of an opportunity to receive a premium for their shares as part of a sale of the Company; and - Affect the market price volatility and liquidity of our shares of common stock.
+- Have significant influence in determining the outcome of any matter submitted to stockholders for approval, including the election of directors, mergers, consolidations, and the sale of all or substantially of our assets or other significant corporate actions; - Delay or deter a change of control of the Company; - Deprive stockholders of an opportunity to receive a premium for their shares as part of a sale of the Company; and - Affect the market price volatility and liquidity of our shares of common stock.